YosysHQ/yosys/docs/source/yosys_internals/extending_yosys/documenting.rst

-All currently available commands are listed with their ``short_help`` string when calling `help` without arguments, and is more or less the same as the unlisted :ref:`command index <commandindex>`.
+All currently available commands are listed with their ``short_help`` string when calling `help` without arguments, and is more or less the same as the :ref:`command index <commandindex>`.
 The string is also used when hovering over links to commands in the documentation, and in section headings like :ref:`chformal autocmd`.

 The next section shows the complete help text for the `chformal` command.
 This can be displayed locally by using `help <command>` (or ``yosys -h <command>``